hacel/dsp/README.md

 2. find peak in track
 3. divide baseline amplitude by tracks peak amplitude
 4. multiply every single in the track by the result

+mixing:
+1. add two signals and watch for overflow
+2. if result exceeds max then set to max